Medicaid Nursing Home Services in Harris County, Texas

 Get a copy of the Medicaid application.
-Medicaid-approved nursing homes can give you a copy.
-You can also get it from a local office of the Texas Health and Human Services Commission or online .
-The Texas Health and Human Services commission administers financial benefits for nursing home care.
+Medicaid certified nursing homes can give you a copy.
+You can also get it from a local office of Texas Health and Human Services or online .
+The Texas Health and Human Services commission administers financial benefits for skilled nursing facilities.

 Double check that the patient is within the income and asset limits for Medicaid nursing home eligibility.
 Don’t make the mistake of submitting an application that will be denied.
 There are serious financial and emotional losses at stake.
 To avoid making this costly error, get professional advice on Medicaid nursing home eligibility.
 If you are uncertain you’ll qualify, contact a Houston Medicaid attorney for help.

 Step 6: Provide documents supporting answers in the application

 Be prepared to provide documentation supporting the answers in the application.
 The rules of gaining Medicaid nursing home eligibility are strict.
 You will need to be prepared to give proof that supports your answers.
 At a minimum you need to provide:

 - Statements for all financial assets for the current month and the three months before your application